lukassnoek/skbold/README.rst

 Currently, the package contains two main features:

-1. Transforming first-level FSL directories to scikit-learn compatible data structures (data2mvp module);
+- Transforming first-level FSL directories to scikit-learn compatible data structures (data2mvp module)
-2. Classes that provide scikit-learn style *transformers* that transform patterns of fMRI data in various ways as preprocessing or feature-selection steps in ML analyses.
+- Classes that provide scikit-learn style *transformers* that transform patterns of fMRI data in various ways as preprocessing or feature-selection steps in ML analyses.

 More extensive documentation will be developed soon.